senior executive vice president

 - Member, Planned Parenthood Federation of America, Affiliate Branded Products Advisory Committee

 Kirsten is especially concerned about making healthy foods accessible to all communities.
-And she walks her talk—she is a founding board member of her neighborhood farmer’s market.
+And she walks her talk—she is a founding board member of her neighborhood farmer’s market and is currently helping Friends of Green Loop with her communication expertise.